 photo credit: © The Lemon Bowl

-Any salad with something deep fried inside is a good salad, and that is just what you can expect with Fattoush.
+Any salad that contains something deep fried is a good salad, are we right?
+And that is just what you can expect with Fattoush.
 With crispy lettuce, bread and veggies, this is an ideal ‘I want to feel like I’m eating healthy, but still taste something’ dish.
 We especially liked A Cedar Spoon’s recipe – try it yourself.

 Bread topped with thyme, sesame seeds, sumac and olive oil, this ‘Lebanese Pizza’ is a popular breakfast food but can be enjoyed all day, every day.
 Learn a little about the manakish and try out the recipe at the food blog.